 All professors will provide all students enrolled in their course with a course syllabus at the beginning of the semester.
 This syllabus represents an agreement between the instructor and the students.
 The student's continued enrollment in the course constitutes acceptance of the requirements of the syllabus.

 A professor may revise the syllabus appropriately and reasonably throughout the semester so long as such revisions are in writing and fair notice is given.

 Students are responsible for complying with those revisions.

-Students will refer to the syllabus throughout the semester for information on class attendance policies, grading, assignments, and deadlines.
+class attendance policies, grading, assignments, and deadlines.